hollisargeant/hollisargeant.github.io/talks.md

 ## Upcoming

-- **(Upcoming) Encoding Equality: The Incompatibility of Algorithmic Logic and Substantive Law - New Technology, AI & Equality Workshop**
+- **Encoding Equality: The Incompatibility of Algorithmic Logic and Substantive Law - New Technology, AI & Equality Workshop**
   *University of Southampton — April 2026* [[Event page ↗︎]](https://www.southampton.ac.uk/law/news/events/2025/10/new-technology-ai-and-gender-equality-problems-and-solutions.page)

 - **AI and the Future Legal Profession: Why Study Law in the Age of AI?**